-In this Challenge 61 technology changemakers are building a machine learning solution for identifying malnutrition of children.
+In this real-world project with Child Growth Monitor, 61 technology changemakers have been building a machine learning solution for identifying malnutrition of children.
 A problem affecting more than 200 million children.

 Hunger is one of the most pressing global social challenges of our time.
 One of the by-products of hunger, malnutrition, is the leading global cause of child mortality under age 5.
 Around 200 million children under age 5 worldwide suffer from malnutrition and among those children, ~3 million die annually.
 These deaths are totally preventable if timely diagnosis of malnutrition and treatment can happen.
 Child Growth Monitor (CGM) is a game-changer application in this space as it replaces traditional methods of anthropometric measurement which are complex, slow, and expensive, frequently resulting in poor data and wrong assessments of the situation.
 CGM predicts measurement of height, weight, and mid-upper arm circumference (MUAC) of children under age 5 using its open-sourced state of the art neural network algorithms to determine if a child is malnourished or not.

 The goal in this challenge of increasing the accuracy of CGM’s neural networks’ prediction, so that 90% of children get a height measurement with less than 1cm error.